eyeballcode/MC-RealWorldInterface/README.md

 #Notes
 - On Linux-based machines, you normally cannot read a serial port.
 You need root to do so.
 - Also, if you get a JVM Native crash when connecting to a serial port, please do help out by downloading RXTX-2.2pre2 and building the natives.
 I do not have so many machines to build the natives.

+#Potentiometer Modes
+-> Each mode has a margin of 10 left and right.

+1. Server Room Lock toggle
+2. Lights Toggle
+3. Think of something!